Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Experiments

-\myparagraph{\multimnist} We investigate the effectiveness of \pmlfull on digit classification using a LeNet model with a shared-bottom architecture.
+We investigate the effectiveness of \pmlfull on digit classification using a LeNet model with a shared-bottom architecture and on the tabular dataset \census\cite{Kohavi_1996} for the task combination of predicting age and education level using a Multi-Layer Perceptron.
 The ensemble consists of two members with single task weightings.
-To gauge the performance of the models lying in the linear segment between the nodes, we test the performance on the validation set on the ensemble members as well as for 9 models uniformly distributed across the edge, resulting in 11 models in total.
+To gauge the performance of the models lying in the linear segment between the nodes, we test the performance on the validation set on the ensemble members as well as for \( m=9 \) models uniformly distributed across the edge.
 We use this evaluation/plotting scheme throughout the experiments.
-We ablate the effect of multi-forward training on \Autoref{sec:multiforward:ablation}; we use a grid search on window \( W\in\{2,3,4,5\} \) and strength \( \lambda\in\{0,2,5,10\} \) along with the base case of \( (W,\lambda)=(1,0) \) and present in the main text the setting that achieves the highest mean (across seeds) HyperVolume score on the validation set. \Autoref{fig:small-experiments} shows the results on \multimnist using multi-forward regularization with window \( W=4 \) and strength \( \lambda=0 \).
-We observe that most baselines are characterized by limited functional diversity; their predefined optimization schemes lead the differently seeded/initialized training runs to final models with similar performance (same markers are clustered in the plots).
+We ablate the effect of multi-forward training on \Autoref{sec:multiforward:ablation}; we use a grid search on window \( W\in\{2,3,4,5\} \) and strength \( \lambda\in\{0,2,5,10\} \) along with the base case of \( (W,\lambda)=(1,0) \) and present in the main text the setting that achieves the highest mean (across seeds) HyperVolume score on the validation set. \Autoref{fig:small-experiments} shows the results on both datasets using multi-forward regularization with window \( W=4 \) and strength \( \lambda=0 \) for \multimnist and \(W=2 \), \( \lambda=5 \) for \census.
+We observe that most baselines exhibit limited functional diversity; their predefined optimization schemes lead the differently seeded/initialized training runs to final models with similar performance (same markers are clustered in the plots).
+This lack of functional diversity, as well as inability to consistently outperform the Linear Scalarization baseline, are also noted by \citet{Kurin_DePalma_Kostrikov_Whiteson_Kumar_2022,Xin_Ghorbani_Garg_Firat_Gilmer_2022}.
 In contrast, all \pmlfull seeds find subspaces with diverse functional solutions.
-This statement is quantitatively translated to higher HyperVolume compared to the baselines, shown in \Autoref{tab:hv:small experiments} of the appendix.
+This statement is quantitatively translated to higher HyperVolume compared to the baselines, shown in \Autoref{tab:hv:small experiments} of the appendix, and can be attributed to the observation that \Autoref{eq:erm-simplex} generalizes the Linear Scalarization method.

-\myparagraph{\census} We explore the method on the tabular dataset \census\cite[]{Kohavi_1996} using a Multi-Layer Perceptron.
-We focus on the task combination of predicting age and education level, similar to \citet{Ma_Du_Matusik_2020}.
-We perform the same ablation study as before and present the results on \autoref{fig:small-experiments} for the best setting (\(W=3 \) and \( \lambda=10 \)).
-In the case of \multimnist, there exists symmetry between the tasks, both digits are drawn from the same distribution and placed in the pixel grid in a symmetric way, resulting in equal pace learning.
-However, in the case of \census, tasks differ in statistics and, yet, the proposed method recovers a Pareto subspace with diverse solutions.